runeimp/IconImp/README.md

 #### FavIcon

-By default this is a standard Windows ICO file with the sizes 16&times;16, 24&times;24, 32&times;32, 48&times;48 stored internally.
+By default for ICOimp this is a standard Windows ICO file with the sizes 16&times;16, 24&times;24, 32&times;32, stored internally.
 ICO is the only format at this time that is supported by all browsers that support the FavIcon concept.

 #### Windows ICO